floydnoel/exceldate/README.md

 [![Codeship Status for floydnoel/exceldate](https://app.codeship.com/projects/362f08b0-c04a-0136-91bf-5a413c092475/status?branch=master)](https://app.codeship.com/projects/313502)

 A Node.js package to convert excel timestamps to JS dates.
-A simple utility function with no dependencies, exceldate accepts a number directly or stored in a string.
+A simple, well-tested utility function with no dependencies, `exceldate` accepts a number directly or stored in a string.

 ## Installation